imrefazekas/harcon/README.md

 If a much structured system must be orchestrated, a set of finer toolset is at you disposal: __contexts and divisions__, representing different abstraction levels.

 __Context__: is a named set of object-based entities and contexts. a qualified name identifying the field/purpose the entity is operating.
 To refine the structure of your service.
-For example you can have multiple entities providing service like _parse_ but in different contextes like: _"xml"_ or _"json"_.
+For example you can have multiple entities providing service like _parse_ but in different context like: _"xml"_ or _"json"_.
 You can structure your entities like the following:

 ```javascript